glebarez/padre/README.md

 # GoPaddy

-A fast, Golang, concurrent tool to perform Padding Oracle attacks against CBC mode encryption.
+A fast, Golang, concurrent tool to perform Padding Oracle attacks against CBC mode encryption.<br>
+**Supports both encryption and decryption** of arbitrary length data and tokens.<br>
+For more info about this attack vector see: https://en.wikipedia.org/wiki/Padding_oracle_attack

 ![demo](demo.gif)